-The next stop is Skogafoss which is much bigger waterfall, and we have an option to visit the museum in Skogar (cultural heritage collection and turf houses).
-It has a drop of 60 meters and a width of 25 meters.
+When driving from Reykjavik the first attraction are the two waterfalls Seljalandsfoss and Skógafoss.
+When stopping at Skogafoss we have an option to visit the museum in Skogar (cultural heritage collection and turf houses).
+It is a big waterfall having a drop of 60 meters and a width of 25 meters.
 It is a beautiful scenery where you can walk all the way up to the waterfall and feel the spray on your face.
 Due to the spray the waterfalls produce, then you usually see a rainbow in a sunny day.
 You can walk up a staircase which leads you to an observation deck on the top of the waterfall.
 It will give you a spectacular view of the waterfall and the surrounding landscape.